johannbrehmer/pointers/README.md

 - Colors, line styles etc should be chosen with accessability in mind.
 Use perceptually uniform color maps.
 - To pick colors, I like [coolors.co](https://coolors.co).
 - If possible, colors, line styles etc should be as consistent throughout the paper as possible.
-- Figures should have consistent font sizes, roughly matching the paper text size.
+Figures should have consistent font sizes, roughly matching the paper text size.
+Authors that use small figures with tiny tiny captions are terrible people and regularly eat kittens.
 - Figures should have consistent margins.
 Don't choose margins automatically through `plt.tight_layout()`, but set them consciously.
+I am partial to square panels inside square canvasses.
 I've been using some (rather ugly) helper functions to achieve that, you can find them in [plot_layout.py](./plot_layout.py).

 ### Writing